The Ball in the Bag – A Living Club Tradition

 The format is quite simple.
 Each golfer puts a marked golf ball onto a shelf.
-Just before 12.00 in the summer (or 11.00 in the winter) the balls are counted and put into The Bag.
+Just before 10.30 all year round.
+The balls are counted and put into The Bag.

 They are drawn out in appropriate numbers so as to make groups of three or four.

 A Stableford scoring system allows each team to score (best two scores each hole), with three scoring on the par 5s.